The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 At the cairn, this is where you join a short section of the Pennine Way.
 Follow the path as it descends to a narrow track.

-This section of the Edale Skyline is particularly remote, but the flagstoned path means you can’t get lost (if you stay on it!)
+This section of the Edale Skyline challenge is particularly remote, but the flagstoned path means you can’t get lost (if you stay on it!)

 Be sure to take the lower path that descends to meet the road, before then taking the path up to Mam Tor summit.

 Once you leave the Pennine Way to head up to Brown Knoll there’s no shorter way back to Hope.
-You can continue on the Pennine Way, heading down Jacob’s Ladder to go a lower level route but the distance is pretty much the same.
+You can continue on the Pennine Way, heading down Jacob’s Ladder to go a lower level route but the distance is the same.

 Stage 5 – Mam Tor to Hope Station